DataCorrupted/peter-site/content/post/homeward.md

 "Did you know that our president just become emperor?"
 I never shared this with anyone that is not Chinese.
 Because this is too shameful.
 The fact that our vote is barely useful is embarrassing enough.
-Telling people that our congress passed the bill that the president can stay forever with no blackball is no different telling people that my daughter just get raped under my watch.
+Telling people that our congress passed the [amendment](https://en.wikipedia.org/wiki/Constitution_of_the_People's_Republic_of_China#2018_Amendments) that the president has no term limit with almost no one voting against it is no different telling people that my daughter just get raped under my watch.
-(Well, in my defense for such rude words, my "Mom China" did get raped by some monkey junky.)
+(Well, in my defense for such rude wording, my "Mom China" did get raped by some monkey junky.)

 "Emperor?!
 Don't you have a congress or parliament?"

 "
- Yeah, our congress passed the bill allowing the president to stay there forever.
+ Yeah, our congress passed the amendment to our constitution allowing the president to stay there forever.
  Seriously, our congress is just a birthday party that agrees with whatever the president says.
 "